collabnix/dockerlabs/workshop/dockerdesktop/windows/README.md

 Docker Desktop is a one-click-install application for your Windows environment that enables you to build and share containerized applications and microservices.

+## Running Linux containers on Windows

+Windows Subsystem for Linux is a feature of Windows that allows developers to run a Linux environment without the need for a separate virtual machine or dual booting.
+There are two versions of WSL: WSL 1 and WSL 2.

+WSL 2 primary goals are to increase file system performance, as well as adding full system call compatibility.
+This new architecture changes how these Linux binaries interact with Windows and your computer's hardware, but still provides the same user experience as in WSL 1 (the current widely available version).

+WSL 2 is only available in Windows 11 or Windows 10, Version 1903, Build 18362 or later.

 ## Architecture of Docker Desktop for Windows